-

 Brainstorming?
 Focus On 10% Right

-As engineers and tech professionals, we are rewarded for our analytical skills in finding code defects and design issues early on.
-Often we keep on applying this same trait with the people we work with.
+As engineers and tech leaders, we are rewarded for our analytical skills in finding code defects and design issues early on.
+We often keep applying this same trait to the people we work with.
 When we hear an idea, we find the possible shortcomings and “defects” and point those out.
-With all good intentions, we assume that it will be efficient if we say it sooner, as it will save time for everyone.
+With all good intentions, we assume it will be efficient if we say it sooner, as it will save time for everyone.
 The downside of this approach is we are dealing with people who have emotions and egos.
-By shooting down someone’s idea, we hurt their feelings – they feel discouraged and unappreciated.
-Eventually, we lose their engagement…
+When we shoot down someone’s idea, we hurt their feelings – they feel discouraged and unappreciated.
+Eventually, we lose their engagement in…

 Want To Be Productive?
 Start With Doing Nothing (Guest post)